Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 The Cave

-You have the choice of three views once you get down to the cave.
+You can choose three views once you get down to the cave.
 Down the stairs takes you into the cave, which has bats and glowworms inside.
 You will probably see the bats, but the glowworms will only be seen at night.

 The other viewpoints are at the top of the stairs, or you have a platform next to the creek.

 Natural Cave is one of the premier spots in the Gold Coast Hinterland, and its large car park reflects that.
-It’s very popular on weekends, especially with families, although I was there on a Sunday and even with the car park full, you had excellent views, and it wasn’t too crowded.
+It’s very popular on weekends, especially with families.
+Although I was there on a Sunday, even with the car park full, you had excellent views, and it wasn’t too crowded.

-There are toilets here, and there is a cafe back on the main road, turning right from the entrance.
+There are toilets here, and a cafe is back on the main road, turning right from the entrance.

 Glowworms at Night